We are all big proponents of emergency funds around here, just to cover you in those hectic moments where you really need extra cash.

 While my dog has been very healthy the past 5 years, it seems like at least once a year she has to make an extra vet visit because of some strange malady or because she is bad and ate something she shouldn’t have.
-Other people might have to pay for pet surgeries, pet medication, or even special pet food.
+Other people might have to pay for pet surgeries, pet medication such as heartgard plus chewables, or even special pet food.
 Always factor in your pets when you think about potential emergencies!

 2. Family Emergency